kingreza/UIDiagonal/README.md

 # UIDiagonal
-UIDiagonal is a tvOS controller inspired by Hulu's tvOS splash screen.
-The user can select an item from the UIDiagonal collection using a Siri remote.
+UIDiagonal is an interactive tvOS controller inspired by Hulu's tvOS splash screen.
+The user can select an item from the UIDiagonalView  using a Siri remote.

 UIDiagonal uses the focus engine to navigate from one cell to another.